Gold Digger · An Essay · Screwcap Games

 §6 The training ladder

-| Principle | Why |
+| Principle | Why it's there |

 |---|---|

-| Experience before description | Closes the description–experience gap; builds an experiential model of risk. |
+| Experience before description | Closes the description–experience gap; builds a felt model of risk, not a brochure one. |

-| Anonymise history | Removes hindsight so the player makes a call, not a recollection. |
+| Anonymise history | Confiscates hindsight, so the player makes a call instead of a recollection. |

-| Calibration over P&L | Makes a wicked single-path domain kind by rewarding good decisions, not luck. |
+| Calibration over P&L | Drags a wicked single-path domain into kindness by paying out for good decisions, not luck. |

-| Orientation-first pacing | Honours Boyd's schwerpunkt; the first loop is slow on purpose. |
+| Orientation-first pacing | Honours Boyd's schwerpunkt; the first loop is slow on purpose, not by accident. |

-| Honest graduation | The present adds consequence the sim cannot; saying so protects against false confidence. |
+| Honest graduation | The present adds consequence the sim cannot fake; saying so inoculates against false confidence. |

-| Free public leaderboard | The record is the product; the social hook drives retention and reach. |
+| Free public leaderboard | The record is the product; the social hook is what brings people back. |

 §9 Data & community resources